-- Do the materials include phenomena and problems at the unit, chapter, or learning module level? - Do the phenomena and/or problems set out for the learning sequences serve as a central component (drive student learning) of learning across multiple lessons or activities and can they be explained through the application of targeted grade-appropriate SEPs, CCCs, and DCIs? - Do the materials engage all students in learning experiences that connect phenomena and/or problems with the three dimensions and are not separated from the DCIs? - Does student engagement of phenomena and/or problems develop understanding of just the DCls, or does it also develop understanding of CCCs and SEPs?
+- Do the materials include phenomena and problems at the unit, chapter, or learning module level? - Do the phenomena and/or problems set out for the learning sequences serve as a central component (drive student learning) of learning across multiple lessons or activities and can they be explained through the application of targeted grade-appropriate SEPs, CCCs, and DCls? - Do the materials engage all students in learning experiences that connect phenomena and/or problems with the three dimensions and are not separated from the DCIs? - Does student engagement of phenomena and/or problems develop understanding of just the DCls, or does it also develop understanding of CCCs and SEPs? - Do the materials provide opportunities for students to develop, evaluate, and revise their thinking as they figure out phenomena and define/solve problems, and are those opportunities multimodal?

-• Do the materials engage students in phenomena and/or problems across DCIs in all disciplines (earth/space, life, physical science) across the grade-band series?
+Do the materials engage students in phenomena and/or problems across DCIs in all disciplines (earth/space, life, physical science) across the grades?